open-data-fabric/open-data-fabric/README.md

 ## Current State

-The specification is currently in the **EXPERIMENTAL** stage and welcomes feedback.
+The specification is currently in actively evolving and welcomes feedback.

+See also our [Roadmap](https://github.com/kamu-data/open-data-fabric/projects/1) for future direction and [RFC archive](/rfcs) for the record of changes.

 ## Implementations